Fluffy Japanese Brown Rice in a Pressure Cooker

 Notes

-• Storage: If you have leftover rice, wrap one serving in cling wrap and keep them in the freezer.
-It will last up to one month.
+• Storage: For leftovers, wrap individual servings in cling wrap and freeze.
+They will stay good for up to one month.

-• How to use a pressure cooker might be different, so please confirm your pressure cooker’s instructions.
+• How to use a pressure cooker may vary, so please check your pressure cooker’s manual for specific guidance.

 Nutrition